INRIA/scikit-learn-mooc/slides/overfit.md

 ???

-And if we go all the way up to degree 9, the fit looks really bad
+And if we go all the way up to degree 9, the fit actually looks really bad

 ---
 # Varying model complexity